Looking to level up your creative business in 2023?

 With Loom, you can record video messages of your screen, camera, or both — a way faster (and more personal) method of communication than typing or even meeting live.

-Till, the agency where I’ve been working part-time as a copywriter, uses Loom all the time to explain new ad campaign requests and other ideas.
-I myself have used it to record website trainings for my clients.
+Till, the agency where I work part-time as a copywriter, uses Loom all the time to explain new ad campaign requests and other ideas.
+I myself use it to record website walk-throughs and trainings for my clients.

-In honor of my blog post, “My 9 Favorite Podcasts for Creative Entrepreneurs in 2022,” I’m sharing my favorite podcast app.
+In honor of my blog post, “My 9 Favorite Podcasts for Creative Entrepreneurs,” I’m sharing my favorite podcast app.

 Why, you ask, do I pay $0.99 per month* on Pocket Casts instead of using Apple Podcasts or Spotify, both of which I already have?